 Read the full THRIVE report produced by Healthwatch - Redesigning mental health services for children and young people.

-Northumberland, Tyne and Wear NHS Foundation Trust are also working concurrently with other related partners in focussed week-long workshops to share their knowledge.
+Northumberland, Tyne and Wear NHS Foundation Trust also worked concurrently with other related partners to support week-long workshops to capture their knowledge and co-produce a new model of care for services for 0-19 year olds.
 The outcomes from both groups are communicated daily to the other to create a ‘feedback loop’ between the two participant groups, where the discussions are focussed on developing a THRIVE-based model of care.

-Workshops are taking place as follows.
-Click on each to read the report.
+Workshops took place between April and June as follows.
+Click on each to read the report from the workshops.